THE MODERN MINT BLOG

 Which Copper Trowel is Best for Me?

-We used it this week for putting out cosmos into the borders, clearing goose grass from a vegetable patch and dandelions from between the paving.
-The ‘Musca’ gets well used…!
+One moment this summer I used it for putting out cosmos into the borders, clearing goose grass from the vegetable patch and scratching as much root of the dandelions as I could get from between the paving.

 What Else Must You Know About Copper Trowels?

 Over the last two years I have been involved with a couple of projects that have ended up being recorded, then placed on Youtube or Instagram.
 I’m hoping they will be useful to you, so I have decided this morning to pop them together in one handy blog post so that you can bookmark the page and revisit when you need some inspiration for your topiary.
 See below then, a few videos about topiary I have recently been involved with… Garden Masterclass – Provocations of a Modern Topiarist Transforming Topiary Topiary Teacher Put On The Spot https://www.instagram.com/p/CTj-EfOKRL6/ In the above …

 Mark Zlotsky is an artist based in New York, and today I just wanted to share his project ‘Topiary Tango’.
 In his introduction to the project he talks of topiary being a forgiving art, which I love and is soooooo true…..!
 For proof, just take a look at some projects I have made with a sharp pair of shears, a hedgetrimmer and a pruning saw.
 Do check out Mark Zlotsky’s project, because although his interest began by looking at topiary through the prism of architecture and the relationship of one building to another, he touches directly onto a way of …